Secrus/Secrus/README.md

 # Hi, I'm Secrus :wave:

-I am a programmer, proud Pythonista, open source maintainer and an avid Star Wars nerd.
+I am a programmer, proud Pythonista, open-source maintainer, and an avid Star Wars nerd.
 I am also part of the core team maintaining [Poetry](https://python-poetry.org), a modern package manager for Python.
-My favorite things to do is to develop useful CLI tools that make stuff easier for other developers.
-Currently, I spend most of my time on maintaining Poetry and libraries it uses.
+My favorite thing to do is to develop useful CLI tools that make stuff easier for other developers.
+Currently, I spend most of my time on maintaining Poetry and the libraries it uses.

 ## Projects I maintain